Happiness Forgets | Underground Bar

 Fortunately for you, her wise words can put to good effect without the need to either go through a painful breakup or to gradually lose touch with friends.
 All you need to do is imagine life without that person (or those people) in your life, feel sad for a minute, and then – with renewed appreciation for all that they mean to you – find a secret new drinking den where you can spend some time together.

-And, as luck would have it, we’ve found the perfect place for you to go: new underground cocktail bar, Happiness Forgets.
+And, as luck would have it, we’ve found the perfect place for you to go: Hoxton’s underground cocktail bar, Happiness Forgets.

 And killer they are, with Alastair Burgess (former head bartender of award winning Pegu in NYC) at the helm to perfectly execute some old classics with a couple of new twists.

-Take someone who’s important to you, enjoy a few Mexican Sunsets and Tantris Sidecars, and let happiness remember at Happiness Forgets.
+Take someone who’s important to you, enjoy a few Silk Screens and a Tokyo Collins, and let happiness remember at Happiness Forgets.

 NOTE: Happiness Forgets is open daily, 5-11pm.
-You can reserve a table on their website HERE.
+You can just walk-in, or reserve a table on their website HERE.

 Looking for the best?
 Check out the Nudge’s guide to the cool bars in London